 Sighisoara is a small fortified medieval town in Mureș County in Romania.
 The city was founded in the 12th century by German craftsmen known as Transylvanian Saxons and is part of the historical region of Transylvania.
 They strategically placed the city on a hill for protection against invaders and commercial trading.

 Since there are many things to do in Sighisoara, you might want to stay for a few days.
-But if you are only spending a day in Sighisoara or taking a day trip from either Brasov or Sibiu, it is also possible.
-All you have to do is follow my 1-day Sighisoara itinerary, and you can see all the best sites in Sighisoara efficiently and effortlessly.
+But if you are only spending a day in Sighisoara, it is also possible.
+All you have to do is follow my 1-day Sighisoara itinerary, and you can see all the best attractions in Sighisoara efficiently and effortlessly.

 Before you visit Sighisoara, take a look at some of these useful travel tips: